ManuKothari/EduVideo/README.md

 # EduVideo

+## Objective

+To provide short concise crowdsourced video lectures (<3 minutes) based on search (specific to the domain of CSE) and to personalize the results by recommending the most apt videos for the user.

+The current curriculum or syllabus also serves as an input to maintain a structure for the various videos and this site would suffice to assist in elimination or at least reduction of hand-written notes.

 ## Running the Node.js Server Locally

 1. Make sure you have an up-to-date version of Node.js installed on your system.
 If you don't have Node.js installed, you can install it from [here](http://nodejs.org/).